mdbridge/click-by-voice/README.md

 ###  Displaying hints

-When a page is loaded (this includes reloading the current page), Click by Voice displays hints according to the last _show [no] hints_ command it received.
-The current such commands are:
+When a page is loaded (this includes reloading the current page), Click by Voice displays hints according to the last non-transient _show [no] hints_ command it received.
+The simplest such commands are:

-* ':+' show standard hints and/or refresh them
+* `:+` shows standard hints
 * ':++' similar but displays more hints, attempting to hint every element that might be clickable or focusable, however unlikely that might be.
-* ':-' stop displaying hints, removing any existing hints
+* ':-' show no hints

-To use these commands, just enter them into the hint number popup instead of a hint number.
-On Chrome startup, Click by Voice defaults to standard hints.
+To use these commands, just enter them into the hint number popup instead of a hint number or activation command.
+In addition to affecting future loading of pages, these commands immediately refresh the current page's hints.
+Thus, `:-` will turn off hints for the current page.

+Chrome startup, Click by Voice defaults to standard hints.
 Note that show hints commands given when using one tab will affect refreshes of other tabs.
 Hint numbers are not shown when printing.

 ## Using Click by Voice with voice commands